 First Unitarian Church of Victoria Foundation members voted this year to fund two bursaries of $700 each for two First Nations students in trades and human services programs at Camosun College.

 One of the students, Brian Madam, is Carrier from the Lake Babine Nation.
 He is in his first year of Camosun College’s Indigenous Studies program and plans to complete his undergraduate degree continue at the University of BC.

 The other student, Victoria Smith, is Cowichan and plans to enter the Camosun College’s Early Learning and Care program to fulfill her lifelong dream of working with young children.
 As the mother of two little ones, Victoria has to be resilient and consistent to balance the needs of her family with her schoolwork.

 Foundation members also voted to award $1,200 from its Music and Social Action Fund to assist in financing musicians for Sunday services when our choirs are not performing.

-For further information, or if you wish to donate to the foundation, please email the president, Adeleine Morris or her phone at 250-384-6576.
+For further information, or if you wish to donate to the Foundation please email John Hopewell.

 Call for grant proposals

 The Foundation is seeking proposals from church groups who need a grant to fund music or social responsibility programs.
 Applications must be for enhanced activities not normally supported by the Church budget and must cover costs not yet incurred.